neilkatin/lahcert-activation-process/source/activation.rst

 * SMS Monitor

-  Most of our certs aren't ham licensed (although we encourage everyone to monitor the net).
+  Most of our CERTs aren't ham licensed (although we encourage everyone to monitor the net).
   We plan to communicate with the rest of our CERTs via SMS.
 This role is described in the `SMS Monitor`_ chapter.